Carole Reid Burr and Sharon Reid Alden collection on Rose Marie Reid

 Scope and Contents

 Collection contains materials pertaining to the life of Rose Marie Reid.
-It contains her personal and professional materials documenting the growth, popularity, and decline of her business in swimwear.
-Her professional materials contain advertisements, legal documents, and actual swimsuits designed by Reid.
+It contains her personal and professional materials documenting the growth, popularity, and decline of her business in swimwear, including advertisements, legal documents, and swimsuits designed by Reid.
 Her personal papers include her correspondence, both private and related to her designs, and several speeches she gave as her fame and renown grew.
 Her ecclesiastical papers discuss her missionary work, contribution to the construction of the Los Angeles Temple, and other church assignments.
-Dated 1899-2004.
+Dated 1899 to 2004.

 Conditions Governing Access

 Donor restricted until 2030.
 Contact the Supervisor of Reference Services for permission to access.